About Minidoka County

 - Processing time is typically 2-4 weeks for mail requests and faster for online orders with expedited shipping.

 According to Idaho Code § 39-258 through § 39-275, birth records are confidential for 100 years and accessible only to eligible persons including the registrant, parents, legal guardians, or legal representatives with proper identification.
 Death records are public after 50 years.
-Marriage licenses are issued by the Minidoka County Recorder's office, with couples required to apply in person with valid photo identification; the license costs approximately $30 and has no waiting period but is valid for one year from issuance.
+Marriage licenses are issued by Minidoka Clerk of the District Court's office, with couples required to apply in person with valid photo identification; the license costs approximately $30 and has no waiting period but is valid for one year from issuance.

 Marriage certificates can be obtained from the Recorder after the ceremony has been performed and the license returned.
 Applicants must provide valid government-issued photo identification and proof of eligibility.